free1234hm/CREAM/README.md

 ## Running

-- Once Java is installed, to start CREAM in Microsoft Windows double click on CREAM.jar.
+- Once Java is installed, to start CREAM in Microsoft Windows double click on ‘CREAM Module Detection.jar’ or ‘CREAM Survival Analysis.jar’.
-- Otherwise start CREAM from a command line while in the drem directory, enter the command: java -mx1024M  -jar CREAM.jar
+- Otherwise start CREAM from a command line while in the drem directory, enter the command: java -mx1024M -jar CREAM Module Detection.jar (or CREAM Survival Analysis.jar)
 - If CREAM reports ‘Out of Memory Error’, the user can increase the -mx parameter.
 - A detailed description can be found in 'User manual.pdf'.